BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching

-We focus on the comparison with S-LLM and AllCache in this section and leaves the comparison with DistServe in the next section, because DistServe cannot dynamically adjust the instances to cope with dynamic workloads.
+We focus on comparing with S-LLM and AllCache in this section and leave the comparison with DistServe in the next section, as it does not support autoscaling.

-First, {\sys} has 86.1\%, 55.5\%, 31.0\% shorter TTFT, and has 18.1\%, 57.8\% and 1.1\% shorter TBT than S-LLM, respectively.
-The reduction mainly comes from the fast autoscaling provided by our network-based scaling.
-The penalties are obvious in 70\,B model: because loading its parameters from SSD is too slow.
-As shown in Table~\ref{tab:cluster}, our cluster only supports a 10\,Gbps per-GPU bandwidth, so a 4-GPU 70\,B instance needs 28 seconds to load the parameters.
-Note that while all prefill workloads are affected by short bursts in the traces, decode is relatively resilient.
-This is because each decode will stay for a relative (unpredictable) long time, so the bursts are amortized (e.g., in AzureConv, decode instances seldom scale up or down).
-An exception is the AzureCode, where the decode also fluctuates with the prefill, because its decode is much shorter than the others (with an average generated tokens of 28, which is 211 of AzureConv).

-Second, {\sys} has close to AllCache performance in all workloads.
-This is because the network we used has a 78\% bandwidth of the host-GPU link, and our live autoscaling can fill the missing gap by allowing the new instances to serve even with partial parameters loaded.
-An interesting phenomenon is that on AzureCode, we are even faster than AllCache, because our LLM-trick can lively mutate a prefill instance to a decode instance, avoiding network traffic and thus realizing a zero-cost autoscaling.
+\stitle{Overall performance. } First, we can see that {\sys} has the lowest TTFT and TBT in all workloads thanks to the fast autoscaling speed.
+Specifically, on BurstGPT, the TTFT is 75.5\,\% and 21.1\,\% shorter than S-LLM and AllCache, respectively, and the TBT is 7.4\,\% and 5.1\,\% shorter, respectively.
+Nevertheless, the degrees of improvement are different across metrics due to the unique characteristics of the prefill and decode phases.
+Meanwhile, the behaviors of systems, especially S-LLM, are different across workloads due to the different request arrival patterns (see the first column).
+We elaborate on the differences in the following.